Date(s) - 17/09/2021 - 20/09/2021

 • Create an account on our Candidate Management System or log in if you already have one.

-• Ensure your Mountain Training candidate registration number is put on the CCAT course application.
+• Ensure your MT candidate registration number is put on the CCAT course application.

 Before you book onto a Rock Climbing Instructor training course, make sure you have done the following: